 - Get more shelves.
 Whatever your decor style, there’s a shelf that will blend right in whether you like rustic, country-looking things or prefer a sleek, modern outlook.
 In every room, there’s space for shelving, but don’t think they automatically have to run vertically up the wall.
 A single shelf along a wall at picture rail height provides lots of space for delicate items, books or picture frames, and the unusual placement makes for something of a feature.

 - Find the hidden spaces.
 Under the stairs is a prime location.
 Whether this awkward corner in your home is big enough to walk in or you just have a tiny, cupboard, you can get more out of it than you think.
 Turn larger spaces into a cloakroom, or in smaller areas install a shoe rack to help keep hallways clear of clutter.
 Even just having a couple of caddies for cleaning materials will help open up some space under the kitchen sink.
+Want to make the most out of the under stairs space?
+Check out joinery companies to discuss how a new staircase can be adapted to create more space in your home.

 - In kitchens, use the space underneath the cabinets.
 As long as it’s clean and dry under there, you can take off the fixed boards and replace them with sliding or hinged ones.
 Use it for baking trays you don’t often use, sports gear like racquets or bats, or slide in mops and feather dusters.